Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Also, don’t forget to print your boarding pass.
 Ryanair will ask you to pay extra if you forgot to print your own boarding pass!
 Oh and check how many carry-on luggage you can take with you, they’re very strict about it.
 About the number but also the weight and height of your luggage!
 No food, no drinks and strict luggage policy, those are the main inconveniences of budget airlines.
 Not forgetting the airports, sometimes far away…

 You need to check all those things when you book a flight with a budget airline, and also watch if you can uncheck boxes they already checked (especially regarding insurances).
 What are the budget airlines?
-There are hundreds of them, the most famous being Ryanair, Easyjet, Norwegian Airlines, Wow Air, Spirit, Southwest, JetBlue, JetStar, Air Asia, Tiger Air… You have a full list here.
+There are hundreds of them, the most famous being Ryanair, Easyjet, Norwegian Airlines, Spirit, Southwest, JetBlue, JetStar, Air Asia, Tiger Air… You have a full list here.

 Sometimes, book two flights separately